IN THE TRADITION OF THE EPIC FANTASY NOVELS OF THE LAST FIFTY YEARS

 Similar to the epics Mahabharata and Ramayana, the classics of Indian literature, Windows on Our World.
 Part I: Hope is a purely imaginative blockbuster in the tradition of fantasy

-remaining parts, Faith and Love will eventually appear, so says the author.
+remaining parts, Faith and Charity will eventually appear, so says the author.

 He helps the good wizard Tobin to find out the lost teeth of a golden skull that has magical powers to bring in peace and prosperity for the people of the land.

 Gordeve, the wicked wizard, sister of Tobin and the antagonist in the novel is also after the golden teeth.
 Hence conflicts and confrontations between Squire and Gordeve are inevitable.

 are the numerous adventures of Squire and his friends well equipped with suitable weapons of the that time just as the characters of the serial film 'A Team.'
 After having encountered

 happily and beautifully.
 But the readers may ask for: 'where are the teeth of lower jaw?'
 That is the magical effect of this volume.
 The readers are induced to look for the remaining parts

 scenes, humorous dialogues, simple and common language studded with elegant phrases and idioms, route maps, happy ending etc. Careful and colorful crafting of those

 J.K.Rowling's Harry Potter series, it is alleged, have unnatural, irrational and abnormal fantasies; Les Bill Gates has bridled his imagination and has kept it within the boundaries of

 logic, reason and decorum.
 Les has made even an animal, mule, the Faithful a lively character very unlike of JKR’s creations.
 The book is a pleasant reading for the readers - children,